One operator · the complete edge

 The exit is the product

 Most consultants are paid to stay.
 RevCav is paid to become unnecessary.
-The handover isn't the end of the engagement — it's the deliverable.
+The handover isn't the end of the engagement.
+It's the deliverable.

 Anatomy of a teardown